 I’d really prefer not to have a comments policy at all.
 I’d really prefer not to moderate comments at all.
 But this is not a perfect world, alas.

 So here, in a nutshell, is the policy for comments on this blog: politeness.
 If you don’t make it polite, it probably won’t get published.
 Period.
 It’s not “censorship”.
 This is not a government agency telling you what you can’t say.
 It’s a free country, and you can say whatever you want, somewhere.
 But that doesn’t necessarily mean that you can say it here.
 It’s editorial discretion, as any other site or publication has.
-It has nothing to do with whether or not you “agree” with me.
+It has nothing to do with whether or not you “agree” with the facts I present.

 That’s the only absolute requirement, but there is one additional guideline that is strongly encouraged: relevance.
 Your comments should have something interesting to say.
 Opinion is vastly overrated; ideas and information are what make opinions and discussions interesting.